Defending Government Planning

 It’s an idea worth pondering, but it earns Bittman sarcastic reproach from economist Mark D. White at the Economics and Ethics blog: Want social engineering of your diet with that meal?
 The New York Times’ Mark Bittman does.

-The first irony here is how economist White does not see the long history of social engineering of diet–in the U.S., it’s been done by the mega-corporations, a food industry run by an oligopoly that has little to do with the free markets economists are so fond of portraying.
+The first irony here is how economist White does not see the long history of social engineering of diet.
+In the United States, social engineering has been done by the mega-corporations, a food industry run by an oligopoly that has little to do with the free markets economists are so fond of portraying.
 However, this kind of corporate dominance, which surely involves extensive planning and control, gets a pass as free choice, whereas any kind of government planning gets labeled “social engineering.”

 A second irony is that Bittman’s proposal would surely increase the amount of real food choices people have.
 As Bittman and others have pointed out elsewhere, many people in the U.S. live in “food deserts,” with very little access to real food (see A Food Manifesto for the Future).
 Or as Sidney Mintz told us long ago in Sweetness and Power:

 The choice between a “Danish” pastry and a “French” doughnut during a ten-minute coffee break is a choice, but the circumstances under which this choice is made may not be freely chosen.
 Like the choice between a McDonald’s hamburger and a Gino’s chicken leg during a thirty-minute lunch hour, the choice itself is far less important than the constraints under which the choice is being made.
 (1985:181-182; see also the Food Anthropology page)

 It would seem that increasing real choices would be important for economists.
 But does it only count as a real choice if it comes from a corporation?
 What about because of government planning?